Theorizing Structural Racism and Eurocentrism in Higher Education

-In the third part, the facilitators will give a theoretical input (10 minutes), connecting the results from the theory building practice (step 2) with concepts from the BRIDGES toolkit, particularly “Structural Racism”, “Eurocentrism”, and “Migra*BPoC Resistance”.
-We will support this theoretical input with a follow-up discussion in break-out rooms for 20 more minutes.
+In the third part, the facilitators will give a theoretical input (10 minutes), connecting the results from the theory building practice (step 2) with concepts from the BRIDGES toolkit, particularly “Neoliberal Compliance”, “Eurocentrism”, and “Migra*BPoC Resistance”.
+We will support this theoretical input with a follow-up discussion in a break-out room for each tool for 20 more minutes.

 This session will close with an open discussion with a focus on possible strategies of resisting structural racism and eurocentrism in HEI (20 minutes).

 - Collection of findings and discussions (15 minutes)

 - Theory Input & Discussion (30 minutes): “Neoliberal Compliance”, “Eurocentrism”, and “Migra*BPoC Resistance”

 - Break-out sessions about each tool (20 minutes)

 - Critical Thinking World Maps from previous activity on Miro

 - Translation: If there will be persons without English skills, translators should be present to translate to the different languages.